epistemex/vdj-data/README.md

     - Extract and save out media data
     - Extract and save out thumb image (if present)
     - Change ranges, beatgrid, loop/drop modes etc.
-    - todo - Repair malformed samples
+    - (todo) Repair malformed samples
-    - todo - Create new samples from scratch
+    - (todo) Create new samples from scratch
-    - todo - Export with modifications
+    - (todo) Export with modifications
 - Folders
+    - (todo) create and modify virtual folders
-    - todo - create and modify filter folders
+    - (todo) create and modify filter folders
-- VDJScript pre-processor
-    - todo - enable writing more clean scripts and compile them into VDJScript format.
-- MIDI
-    - todo (mapping file handler)
-    - todo (MIDI setup using the MIDI controller)
 - CUE files:
     - Load and parse cue files
     - Convert to SRT, playlists for cloud services etc.
 - Import/Export:
-    - todo - Import Serato data from file tags
+    - (todo) Import Serato data from file tags
-    - todo - Export as Serato file tags
+    - (todo) Export as Serato file tags
-- System utilities:
+- System utilities (Windows only for now):
     - Get all drives with VDJ database on them
-    - Check if VirtualDJ&reg; is running.
+    - Check if VirtualDJ is running.
 - Backup, restore databases (as well as optionally settings, samples, plugins )
 - Windows and MacOS (the latter does not enjoy full support at this time regarding auto-detection of paths etc., but should work on data level once loaded manually).